KitwareMedical/habet/README.md

   --mask_path MASK_PATH
                         Path to harmonization mask.
 Harmonization will only be applied to voxels with intensity value == 1.
   --site_colname SITE_COLNAME
-                        colname of the site variable in the dataframe at df_path -o OUTPUT_DIR, --output_dir OUTPUT_DIR
+                        name of the site variable column in the table at df_path -o OUTPUT_DIR, --output_dir OUTPUT_DIR
                         Root directory of the harmonized images.
 A subdirectory for each harmonization technique is created.
 Each of these subdirectories contains the harmonized images for that technique, named exactly the same as in input_dir --harmonization_methods {GlobalScaling,Combat} [{GlobalScaling,Combat} ...]
                         Root directory of the harmonized images.
 A subdirectory for each harmonization technique is created.
-Each of these subdirectories contains the harmonized images for that technique, named exactly the same as in input_dir --df_path DF_PATH     Path to the dataframe matching each image filename to the corresponding site id.
+Each of these subdirectories contains the harmonized images for that technique, named exactly the same as in input_dir --df_path DF_PATH     Path to the table matching each image filename to the corresponding site id.
 Also contains information on any other variables / covariates to include in the harmonization technique
   --covariate_cols COVARIATE_COLS [COVARIATE_COLS ...]
                         Other colnames of covariates to include.
 Note that columns with numerical values will be treated as continuous and columns with strings will be treated as categorical